 Rogue Bistro + Bar is a hidden gem in the evolving Newstead area, and has always been cherished by locals for its comfortable setting, and impressive presentation of interesting menu options.
 The menu is not extensive, though it changes frequently and is visually stimulating; just like edible art.

 Valentine’s day is a great reason for any venue to unleash creativity and arouse a special experience for guests, which if done correctly, will leave an affectionate everlasting memory.
 A degustation is the perfect way to spend an evening, tasting and talking the night away whilst allowing the kitchen to showcase its talent by presenting various petite-size servings of fine fare accompanied with matching wine.
-It was a balmy and breezy Valentine’s night, perfectly suited to the indoor/outdoor layout of Rogue which had been especially decked out with twinkling fairy lights and tasteful decorations.
+It was a balmy and breezy Valentine’s night, perfectly suited to the indoor/outdoor layout of Rogue which had been specially decked out with twinkling fairy lights and tasteful decorations.

 As the glasses of Primo Secco Sparkling started flowing, out came the pan-seared scallops resting atop a healthy looking BBQ corn salsa and Wakami seaweed.
 This complementary marriage of ingredients was light, refreshing and ignited the taste buds into a 3-hour love affair.
 Next flew in the bird, flaunting its juicy and tenderness with a lovely dollop of cherry gel followed by a glass of Langhorne Crossing Sauvignon Blanc.

 The ocean trout two ways with beetroot and crème fraiche takes the prize for the most attractive and vibrant appearance,